yzyii/luashitacast/README.md

 # Additional Commands for All Melee Jobs:
 ```
-/tpset /tp - toggles TP set between a LowAcc and HighAcc set.
+/tpset /tp /mode - toggles TP set between a LowAcc and HighAcc set.
-             this will be overwritten if you have a DT or Fire Resistance etc. set enabled.
+                   this will be overwritten if you have a DT or resistance set etc. enabled.
-             this is disabled for PLD in favour of just always using Idle sets instead.
+                   this is disabled for PLD in favour of using Idle sets by default.
 /locktp          - locks or unlocks Main, Sub, Ranged and Ammo slots.
 ```

 ## Additional Commands for RDM: